Stevenewhen/spaceman/README.md

 # SPACE-MAN
-You're a SPACEMAN traveling through the ocean of stars but there's one thing...
-You can't remember the password in order to manuver ship away from incomming asteroids.
-Choose your letter wisley and good luck SPACE-MAN!
+You're a **SPACE-MAN** traveling through the ocean of stars but there's one thing...
+You can't remember the password in order to manuver the ship away from incomming asteroids.
+Choose your letter wisley and good luck **SPACE-MAN**!

 # Screenshot